dont-fund-this/jam/.considerate.thirds/best.md

-not really a band camp
+not not really a band camp